By Stephen Vodhanel, PhD

 This edition of the LLUSP News Capsule brings alive the stories and experiences of many LLUSP travelers, and interesting photographs of global medical mission trips the students, faculty, and staff in the School of Pharmacy participated in during the summer of 2012.

-Of particular interest is the Alumni Feature of Dekabo Saba, LLUSP Class of 2007.
+Of particular interest is the Alumni Feature of Dekabo Saba, PharmD, LLUSP Class of 2007.
 Dr. Saba has dedicated his life to service, filling a vast need of pharmacists in Africa.

 Dr. Saba returned to his native Ethiopia shortly after receiving the PharmD degree here at Loma Linda University in order to promote “indigenous solutions to indigenous healthcare problems.”
 Dr. Saba is currently developing pharmacies in Africa, while also working with other healthcare professionals to develop laws for pharmacists, pharmacies, and drugs.
 Dr. Saba also gives advice to PharmD students: “My best advice is please, do not hold back your service!”